isomerpages/sciencecentre-emag/index.md

           description: The Wok Hei in Hokkien Mee
           linktext: Learn more
           url: /videos
   - infopic:
+      title: Smart Shapes, Strong Structures!
+      subtitle: STRUCTURAL ENGINEERING, DIY
+      id: infopic
+      description: How many books can sheets of paper rolled up in different shapes support?
+Learn the surprising strength of paper and the principles of structural engineering.
+      button: READ MORE
+      url: /smart-shapes-strong-structures/
+      image: /images/papertower_emag.gif
+      alt: Paper towers of various shapes
+  - infopic:
       title: "Unearthing the Series: BBC's Walking with Dinosaurs (2025)"
       subtitle: DINOSAURS, TV, PALEONTOLOGY